colinrizzman/Neural-Romance/README.md

 ```

 ## Notes
-- Tensorflow generally trains small MLP's faster on a CPU than a GPU.
+- Tensorflow generally trains small MLPs faster on a CPU than a GPU.
 - LLM's via llama.cpp generally run faster on a GPU using the Vulkan backend.
 - Demo available at [romance.html](https://colinrizzman.github.io/romance)